frederico-kluser/kluser/markdown/documentation.md

 ### how styling pages/components ?

-inside the style.css file, just write your styles using id as selector, ex:
+inside the style.css file, just write your styles with id as selector

 ```css
 #Info {